Editorial • February 11, 2026

 9. Very Short Stories (Under 5 Minutes)

-A calm 3-minute story is often more effective than a long one.
+A calm 3-minute story is often more effective than a long one — especially when:

 10. Audio or Soft Narration Stories

-• Do they need comfort or calm imagination?
+• Do they need comfort? → An animal adventure or friendship story

 Avoid:

-The story itself is important — but routine matters just as much.
+The story itself matters — but the routine around it matters just as much.

 1. Bath or wash